-In Websense Web Security Gateway Anywhere deployments, Websense Directory Agent gathers user information from your directory service and sends it to the hybrid service for use in applying filtering policies.
+With the Web Hybrid module, Websense Directory Agent gathers user information from your directory service and sends it to the hybrid service for use in applying policies.

 When Directory Agent is not available, the hybrid service's user data may become outdated.